Enalapril: 7 things you should know

 - A headache, dizziness, and fatigue are the most common side effects.

-- A dry cough which usually resolves on discontinuation of therapy.
+- A dry cough that usually goes away once treatment with enalapril has stopped.
 This side effect is common to all ACE inhibitors.

 - Occasionally may cause excessive lowering of blood pressure but the risk is higher in those on diuretic therapy or who are sodium depleted or dehydrated.